DataDog/datadog-serverless-functions/azure/blobs_logs_monitoring/README.md

 # Datadog-Azure function

 The Datadog-Azure function is used to forward Azure logs to Datadog from new blob files added in a storage account.
-The function reads the file, plits lines on \n and sends each line as a log entry to Datadog.
+The function reads the file, splits lines on \n and sends each line as a log entry to Datadog.

 ## Quick Start